edterbak/NodeRed_Heishamon_control/README.md

 - Enhancement: Sumertime/Winter time and timezone now automatically detected correctly.
 This does requires TimeZone to be set on the system!!
 - BUG: Outside temperature not stored correctly.
 Impacted WAR function.
 Should now be fixed.
 - BUG: trying to fix Solar function.
 It had too many triggers. changed the source trigger because of this.
 Testing now.
+- BUG: Moved all T_outside measurements to from memory_only to file.
+This to catch spikes in measurements

 ********